dannywillems/openmina/website/docs/developers/architecture.md

 sidebar_position: 1
 title: Architecture Overview
 description:
-  Understand OpenMina's Redux-style state machine architecture and design principles
+  Understand the Rust node's Redux-style state machine architecture and design principles
 slug: /developers/architecture
 ---

-# OpenMina Architecture
+# Rust Node Architecture

-OpenMina follows a Redux-style state machine architecture for predictable, debuggable behavior.
+The Rust node follows a Redux-style state machine architecture for predictable, debuggable behavior.
 This design ensures that all state changes are traceable and the system behavior is deterministic.